Manager of Leyland takeaway raided by Immigration Enforcement gives update on incident

 The manager of Chester’s Chicken in Golden Hill Lane told the Lancashire Post that officers turned up unannounced and questioned two of his staff but took no further action.

+He said: “I would like to know where the information came from.
+But we don’t feel targeted.
+They [Immigration Enforcement] were just doing their job.
+They have to check these things.

+"As far as I know, somebody reported us [to them] but we’re not really bothered because we don’t have illegal immigrants here.
+A couple of shops in Leyland have also been investigated, as far as I know, so we don’t feel targeted.”

-Edgars Karklins says he believes all their paperwork to reside in Britain is correct, adding: “They all are legally here as far as I know.
+Edgars believes all his staff’s paperwork to reside in Britain is correct, adding: “They all are legally here as far as I know.
 They [Immigration Enforcement] came, they checked, and everything is alright.
 There shouldn’t be a problem here.”

 A Home Office spokesperson said: “The Government is tackling illegal immigration and the harm it causes by removing those with no right to be in the UK.